howtoprogrambirds/TokkieScript/README.md

 - [ ] A proper Readme :P

 ___
+I am learning functional programming with this code, and I'm still learning,
-Suppose you have any comments on my code.
+so if you have any comments on my code.
 Be free to indicate that!